MacMotx/MacMotx/README.md

 <h1 align="center">Hi 👋, I'm Elies</h1>
 <h3 align="center">I'm a Data Scientist from Barcelona, with a background in clinical Diagnosis and music.
-I enjoy learning about New Technologies, History, Antropology, Social Studies, Economy, Science, Arts and virtually all sorts of Human related subjects.
+I enjoy learning about New Technologies, History, Antropology, Economy, Science, Arts and virtually all sorts of Human related subjects.
 I also love mushroom hunting with my father each year.</h3>

 - 🔭 My first Project was [Barcelona Neighbourhoods (2015-2019).
 Time Series Clusterization](https://github.com/MacMotx/PROJECT_BCN_NEIGHBOURHOODS)